Get Tech Tips

 - They rarely break systems because they don't use tools on them very often

-Truth is that many good techs could learn a thing or three about positive communication and people skills from a white shirt, but that is where my positive comments end.
+The truth is that many good techs could learn a thing or three about positive communication and people skills from a white shirt, but that is where my positive comments end.

 Strength = Making Money & Looking good